What should you expect?

-> Used for hundreds and thousands of years, injured body part can be externally supported by means of braces or semi-elastic bandages.
-More recently these materials have become very comfortable to use and there is a wide range of materials to choose from.
+> Used for hundreds and thousands of years, injured body parts can be externally supported utilizing braces or semi-elastic bandages.
+More recently, these materials have become very comfortable to use, and there is a wide range of materials to choose from.
 Learn which one to choose and which to avoid to help your recovery.

 - Injection therapies

-- Platelet-rich plasma (PRP) injections: This type of injection therapy might be preferred especially if you have arthritis or a ligament injury.
-For big joints like knee, a series of injections (3 injections 2-3 weeks apart) is preferred whereas for small joints and ligaments only one injection might be adequate.
-PRP injections are delivered under ultrasound guidance by Dr. Omer.
+- Platelet-rich plasma (PRP) injections: This type of injection therapy might be preferred, especially if you have arthritis or a ligament injury.
+For big joints like the knee, a series of injections (3 injections 2-3 weeks apart) is preferred, whereas, for small joints and ligaments, only one injection might be adequate.
+PRP injections are delivered under ultrasound guidance by Dr Gozubuyuk.

-- Cortisone injections: Sometimes the initial inflammation of the joint is significant enough for us to consider cortisone over other types of injections.
+- Cortisone injections: Sometimes, the initial inflammation of the joint is significant enough for us to consider cortisone over other types of injections.
 This injection is usually very well tolerated and there is immediate pain relief from the local anesthetics combined and an ongoing anti-inflammatory effect from the cortisone.
 The number of injections per body region is limited due to long-term side effects.
 Discuss whether this injection is suitable for you or not.
-Cortisone is delivered under ultrasound guidance by Dr. Omer.
+Cortisone is delivered under ultrasound guidance by Dr Gozubuyuk.

 - Referral to a surgeon

-> If your condition is considered to be best addressed by surgery, a referral will be arranged to provide you the specialist care.
+> If your condition is considered best addressed by surgery, a referral will be arranged to provide you with the specialist care.

-As a Sports & Exercise Physician, Dr. Batin gives importance to all aspects of recovery.
+As a Sports & Exercise Physician, Dr. Gozubuyuk gives importance to all aspects of recovery.
 This includes sleep, nutrition, and training loads.
-Upon your visit, these aspects will be considered and recommendations will be provided to help you:
+Upon your visit, these aspects will be considered, and recommendations will be provided to help you:

 - Understand what means a good recovery

-- Learn how you can improve your own recovery
+- Learn how you can improve your recovery

 - Comprehend how nutrition can have a positive effect on healing